bsantanna/docker-images/README.md

 # Project directory structure

-Project internal structure has the following pattern:
+Project internal directory arrangement has the following general structure:

  - **images**         : Image root directory
    - **category**     : General category which image belongs, criteria is ending goal / purpose of image.
      - **image**      : Image context is base directory used in *[docker build](https://docs.docker.com/engine/reference/commandline/build/)* commands.
 Under normal circumstances [Dockerfile](https://docs.docker.com/engine/reference/builder/) is stored in this directory but this is not a rule, for exceptional cases the *[docker build](https://docs.docker.com/engine/reference/commandline/build/)* context can be also in some of nested architecture specific sub-directories.
        - **arch**     : Architecture specific sub directories.
          - **armhf**  : Images for [ARM architecture](https://en.wikipedia.org/wiki/ARM_architecture), are currently build and tested with [Raspberry Pi 3](https://en.wikipedia.org/wiki/Raspberry_Pi) (a 32-bit armv7 little cpu which reminds me the year of 1999, the days back I was downloading [Slackware](https://en.wikipedia.org/wiki/Slackware) [Linux](https://en.wikipedia.org/wiki/Linux) ISOs and testing them in my Pentium 100, great memories...)
          - **x86_64** : Images for [x86-64 architecture](https://en.wikipedia.org/wiki/X86-64), which is used is desktop computers, laptops and servers.
          - **multi**  : Manifest file directory.

+## Categories

+A category is an abstraction layer, in this context; it is a general end-goal for a set of images.

+ - **base**    : source from which all images are based on, currently this directory holds a manifest which points to [ubuntu:xenial](https://hub.docker.com/_/ubuntu/).
+ - **clients** : client software which connects to some server.
+ - **daemon**  : service oriented software which performs some work or serves some content.
+ - **dev**     : base-images used for general software development.
+ - **devops**  : base-images used for devops purposes.